brianjguerin/SQLtember/README.md

   * -- is typically used for single line comments
   * Octothorpe (#) is also used for single line comments but less common
   * /* */ is used for multi-line comments
-* It is common practice to use uppercase for SQL keywords and lowercase for column and table names
+* It is common practice to use case for SQL keywords and lowercase for column and table names
 * SQL ignores extra white space
 * When using SELECT multiple column names are separated by commas
 * Using a wildcard (*) in a SELECT statement returns all columns